amaschas/quiz_wizard/SOLUTION.md

 ## Notes on implementation

 My implementation began with a focus on the data modeling and the API design.
 The boilerplate provided a decent starting point for the build, but required some means of tracking answers to questions and retaining the state of those answers.
-I reduced the problem down to two basic requirements:
+I reduced the problem down to three basic requirements:

-* Track which question in a given quiz was active for a given user, and which answer was chosen, if any.
+* Track which question in a given quiz was active for a given user, and which answer was chosen.
 * Track whether a given user had completed a given quiz.
+* Track the amount of time a user spent taking a quiz.

 ### API Models